NelsonMario/gws/README.md

 4. ### Running Aggregator through CLI

    Here is [sheet](https://docs.google.com/spreadsheets/d/1qwVGdhWfVwiVBKryOwFpAtKjjuymrcSgyUMHNj-h98A/edit?usp=sharing) that generate aggregator command line for windows.
 Make sure if your email already listed in related role in AWS.

+   notes:

+   If you ecountered `Failed to create process`, There are several handling :

+   - Run `python3 ./gws.py tidy-up`
+   - If the first step doesn't working, Remove the `AMAZON` folder, Usuallly it will be located on `C:\Program Files\AMAZON`
 5. ### Feedback

    Please contact related engineer if there are a issues regarding of installation.